WorldWindEarth/WorldWindEarth.github.io/README.md

 ### Alternatives to using WorldWind Imagery
 #### Use the WorldWindJS library
-The WorldWindJS library v2.0 (to-be-release) does not have dependencies on the NASA imagery services.
+The WorldWindJS library v2.0 (to-be-released) will not have dependencies on the NASA imagery services.
+I have been beta-testing the serving of Blue Marble and Landsate imagery from own servers (which I pay for out of pocket).
+If/when a shutdown becomes imminent I will transition WorldWindJS to use my servers.

 _TODO_
 #### Change the source to use other imagery services